Blizzdex/ampel/README.md

     - "-issuer-url"
     - "{{ ISSUER }}"
 ```
-The final block of the cinit file specifies the ENV variables that should be accessible by the program

-(if no value is specified, ??? it looks for those globally ???)
+The final block of the cinit file specifies the ENV variables that should be accessible to the ampel process.
+If no value is specified, it looks for the ENV variables in the parent process (process calling cinit, see next section for more info) and just uses those.

 And it specifies capabilities for the program (CAP_NET_BIND_SERVICE allows the program to listen on port 80)